lemocla/neon-hangman/README.md

     - Responsive interface
     - Collapsible menu
     - To display instructions and settings
-    - To give users ability to select from different levels of difficulty for the game
+    - To give users ability to choose from different categories and levels of difficulty for the game
     - To be able to turn sounds on and off
-    - To get random words according the selected level via WordsAPI
+    - To get random words according the selected level via [WordsAPI](https://www.wordsapi.com/)
+    - To get random words from local file according to the selected level and category
     - To get a backup word array stored locally should the API call fails
     - To display a functional interactive keyboard
     - To generate and display letter placeholders for the hidden word
-    - The reveal letter from hidden word when correct key is clicked
+    - The reveal letter from hidden word when the correct key is clicked
-    - To show relevant hangman part when incorrect letter is clicked
+    - To show relevant hangman part when the incorrect letter is clicked
-    - To update scores according to scoring policy
+    - To update scores according to the scoring policy
     - To inform user when new high score is reached
     - To run a countdown timer that reset when a new game starts
     - To identify when a game is finished & inform player of the outcome - win or lose
-    - Give the player the ability to continue playing if the game was won or play again if the game was lost
+    - Give the player the ability to continue playing if a game was won or play again if a game was lost
     - Contact form with mailjs API
     - Error messages if Email API fails
     - Error messages is all backups fail for generating random word